antonioribeiro/deeployer/readme.md

 php artisan tail
 ```

-Add that url to Github and push something to your branch to automatically deploy your application:
+Add that url to Github or Bitbucket.

+Push something to your branch to automatically deploy your application:

 ```
 git pull origin master:testing git pull origin master:staging git pull origin master:production
 ```

+If you are just testing, in Github you can press 'Test Hook' button, after saving your URL.

 ### Installation